 - fox (n.)

-- Old English fox, from West Germanic *fukhs (cf. Old Saxon vohs, Middle Dutch and Dutch vos, Old High German fuhs, German Fuchs, Old Norse foa, Gothic fauho), from Proto-Germanic base *fuh-, corresponding to PIE *puk- "tail" (cf. Sanskrit puccha- "tail").
+- Old English fox "a fox," from Proto-Germanic *fuhsaz "fox" (cognates Old Saxon vohs, Middle Dutch and Dutch vos, Old High German fuhs, German Fuchs, Old Norse foa, Gothic fauho), from Proto-Germanic *fuh-, from PIE *puk- "tail" (source also of Sanskrit puccha- "tail").

-- Algonquian people, translating French renards, which itself may be a translation of an Iroquoian term meaning "red fox people."
+- name of an Algonquian people (confederated with the Sac after 1760), translating French renards, which itself may be a translation of an Iroquoian term meaning "red fox people."
 Their name for themselves is /meškwahki:-haki/ "red earths."
-French renard "fox" is from Reginhard, the name of the fox in old Northern European fables (cf. Low German Reinke de Vos), originally "strong in council, wily."
+French renard "fox" is from Reginhard, the name of the fox in old Northern European fables (as in Low German Reinke de Vos, but Chaucer in The Nun's Priest's Tale calls him Daun Russell); it is Germanic and means literally "strong in council, wily."

 - fox (v.)

-- 1560s (but perhaps implied in Old English foxung "foxlike wile, craftiness"), from fox (n.).
-Foxed in booksellers' catalogues means "stained with fox-colored marks."
-In other contexts, it typically meant "drunk" (1610s).
+- 1660s, "to delude" (perhaps implied in Old English foxung "fox-like wile, craftiness"), from fox (n.).
+The same notion is implied in Old English verbal noun foxung "fox-like wile, craftiness;" and Middle English had foxerie "wiliness, trickery, deceit."
+Foxed in booksellers' catalogues (1847) means "stained with fox-colored marks" (rusty red-brown).
+In other contexts the past-participle adjective typically meant "drunk" (1610s).